-The plots, designed to show the trend in user satisfaction over the last five surveys, clearly show the consistently high satisfaction with these services offered by the User Support Department.
+The plots, designed to show the trend in user satisfaction expressed in survey results since March 2014, clearly show the consistently high satisfaction with these services offered by the User Support Department.

 Seeking Help, Run Information, and Run Problem Resolution

-Amongst the respondents 24.2% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 12 months (about the same percentage as in the September 2016 survey).
-Of these 47 respondents, 40 contacted ESO via an e-mail to firstname.lastname@example.org (again consistent with September 2016), with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
-Below we show the degree to which these respondents were satisfied with various aspects of the resulting exchange with ESO, as above with the results of the previous 4 surveys for comparison.
-As above, the satisfaction level is consistently high.
+Amongst the respondents 25.4% indicated that they had contacted ESO for non-Phase 2 related reasons within the previous 6 months (roughly the same percentage as in last year's survey).
+Of these 47 respondents, 44 contacted ESO via an e-mail to firstname.lastname@example.org (again consistent with September 2017), with the remainder distributed between other methods (e.g. clicking on ‘Ask for help’ within the ESO User Portal).
+Below we show the degree to which these respondents were satisfied with various aspects of the resulting exchange with ESO, as above with the results of the previous 5 surveys for comparison.
+In all aspects, the satisfaction level is consistently high.

-Some 76% of the respondents checked on-line for information regarding the progress of their observational programmes (this represents an increase over the 71% of respondents that reported having checked this information in September 2016).
+Some 70% of the respondents checked on-line for information regarding the progress of their observational programmes (somewhat lower than last year but consistent with the percentage from 2016).
 The survey asked those that did check for that information how much they agreed with four statements about that information.
-The outcome of those questions is shown below also displaying the results of the previous 4 surveys for comparison.
+The outcome of those questions is shown below also displaying the results of previous year's surveys for comparison.
 As in the past, with a few exceptonal cases the presentation of this information was deemed easily locatable, clearly presented, up-to-date, and complete.

 Finally, we asked if the survey participant was alerted to any problems with their Service Mode observations during the period.
-For those that said that they had been contacted (48, a slight drop for the 53 in September 2016) we then asked to what extent they agreed with two statements describing the contact and the problem resolution.
+For those that said that they had been contacted (51, essentially consistent with the last years) we then asked to what extent they agreed with two statements describing the contact and the problem resolution.
 The answers are shown below.
 As in the past, with a few exceptonal cases the problem was clearly described and a fair solution achieved.

-Since the number of responses per observing preparation tool other than P2PP is rather limited (see the table below), any presentation of individual-tool responses on documentation, ease of use, or functionality would suffer from small number statistics.
+Since the number of responses per observing preparation tool other than P2PP or p2 is rather limited (see the table below), any presentation of individual-tool responses on documentation, ease of use, or functionality would suffer from small number statistics.
 Thus, in the figures below answers for all tools are combined.
-As with P2PP, when one considers the other tools as an emsemble we see room for improvement.
+As with p2, when one considers the other tools as an emsemble we see room for improvement.